 The What and How

-To make this gluten-free sandwich bread, you’ll need to gather a few basic ingredients.
+To make this recipe, you’ll need to gather a few basic ingredients.
 As noted above, I used only pantry staples so you don’t have to run to the grocery store to buy any weird ingredients or multiple flours.

 The key ingredient, and what makes this sandwich bread uniquely gluten free, is the Bob’s Red Mill 1:1 flour.